Saggre/raymarch-engine/README.md

 primitives to create more complex objects.
 The engine uses `SharpDX` as its `DirectX` wrapper and `System.Numerics.Vectors` for Vectors, Quaternions and Matrices.

+## Live rendering preview

+### Things to look for:

+- The preview has four different primitives (octahedron, box, sphere, plane).
+And one light source.
+- All objects cast and receive shadows.
+These are fully dynamic.
+- Octahedron, sphere and plane have reflections.
+- All objects have Blinn–Phong shading as a base.
+- The octahedron has subsurface scattering. light penetrates its thin edges, making them appear lighter.
+- The box has rounded corners as a result of a rounding operation being applied to it.
+- There is ambient occlusion and blue noise applied to the view space.
+- Some purple-ish distance fog is visible in the background.
+- Raymarched objects have infinite resolution (signed distance function = no mesh).

 ![Rendering preview](.github/assets/raymarch.gif)

 ## Requirements: